Breaking News

 Keep road workers safe

 Frustrated with road work all over Ohio?
 Imagine how the workers must feel, as careless drivers zip by, ignoring the speed limit and traffic direction.
 It’s dangerous work, though it should be much less so.
-Monday, the Ohio Department of Transportation announced 58 road crews have been hit ...
+Monday, the Ohio Department of Transportation announced 58 road crews have been hit on the job so far this year.
+That surpasses last year’s total.
+Back in June, an ODOT worker was killed in a work zone accident on Ohio 60 in Muskingum County.
+“It is with a heavy heart that I share the devastating news of the loss of our ODOT team member and friend, Marvin “Marty” Crane. ...

 Funding schools properly

 In the absence of a viable, fair and constitutional school funding formula in Ohio, state lawmakers decided to focus on manipulating the language of the state constitution to allow them to spend taxpayer dollars where THEY want to.
-A look at school funding by WCMH shows more than $5.5 million ...
+A look at school funding by WCMH shows more than $5.5 million in tax money is being used to support renovation projects at private schools, in part because of their link to the state’s education voucher program.
+WCMH reports there is funding in the form of grant payments for 11 private schools, hidden in the one-time community investments section of the ...